 When Kabbage launched in 2009, it was one of the first alternative lending services on the scene in a shaky economy.
 Now the alternative lending industry is on the rise, and Kabbage has plenty of competition.
 Other popular non-bank lenders, specifically OnDeck, Dealstruck and IOU Financial, operate like Kabbage by using software to automatically review loan requests within minutes and provide customers with a quick line of credit.

 OnDeck and IOU Financial offer larger loans with more flexible terms but requires annual revenue of more than $100,000 and a favorable credit score.
 Here is our full OnDeck review.
 Many lenders require weekly — or even daily — payback of loan use, where Kabbage allows monthly payback.
 Kabbage has partnerships with services that are frequently used by small businesses and offers free trials of these services, such as UPS shipping, e-commerce solutions and tax resources.

 The terms and conditions vary from lender to lender, so you’ll want to compare to find one that suits your specific business needs.
+See our review of Credible here.
 If your company just needs a modest boost in funds, Kabbage loans could be the right solution for your small business.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.